Freshman Engineering at Purdue University:

 Richard E. Grace entered Purdue University as a freshman engineering student in September 1947.
 He was awarded the B.S. in Metallurgical Engineering in June 1951 and immediately entered graduate school at Carnegie Institute of Technology (now Carnegie Mellon University).
 He completed the Ph.D. degree in August 1954 and joined the Purdue faculty as Assistant Professor of Metallurgical Engineering in September 1954.
 Grace rose through the ranks to Associate Professor in 1958 and Professor of Metallurgical Engineering in 1962.
 He has served as Head of the School of Metallurgical Engineering; Founding Head of the Division of Interdisciplinary Engineering Studies; Head of the Department of Freshman Engineering and Assistant Dean of Engineering; Vice President for Student Services; and Founding Head of the Undergraduate Studies Program of Purdue University.

-Grace is a Fellow of the American Society for Metals (ASM), the American Society for Engineering Education (ASEE) and the Accreditation Board for Engineering and Technology (ABET).
+Grace is a Fellow of the American Society for Metals (ASM), the American Society for Engineering Education (ASEE) and ABET.
 He has won numerous awards including the Centennial Medal of ASEE and the L. E. Grinter award of ABET for distinguished service.

 Grace’s credo for continuous improvement always has been, “If you can’t measure it, you can’t improve it.”
 In 2002 he published a popular book, When Every Day Is Saturday, The Retirement Guide for Boomers, and the Purdue University Press published a second edition in 2010.
 True to expectations, the Grace Retirement Inventory (GRI) is a quantitative guide to retirement planning.